j-csc/j-csc.github.io/content/mech_interp/understanding.md

 - Value ($V$): A vector encoding the information/content of this token.
     - "The content of this token is 'quick'"

-> Q finds K and V carries the information.

 So given an input sequence of token embeddings $X = [x_1, x_2, ..., x_n]$, we compute the Q, K, and V matrices as follows:

 $$